Last Updated on December 3, 2021 by Danny

-If we assume you already have a set of drums, then You’ll need to know how to set up a drum kit, the right way.
+If we assume you already have a set of drums, then You’ll need to learn how to set up a drum kit, the right way.
 Which we assume you CAN’T do yet… and that is what this article intends to help you with.

 Once you have unpacked your slick new drum kit, it’s time to get that baby set up.
 Now before you just slap everything together and start banging on the drums, make sure that you do a proper job of the initial set up.

 Proper drum setup will prevent injury (such as eventual spasms and aches from over-reaching) and put you in a position to perform your level best consistently.

 The layout and setup of a drummer’s stage will usually contain drums in three parts.
 Read full details about parts of a drum set.

 - The Drums: The bass (or kick) drum, the toms, and the snare drum.

 - The Cymbals: the crash cymbal, the ride cymbal, and the hi-hats.

 - The Hardware Which is essentially everything else that makes your kit work – the throne (chair), The cymbal stands, snare drum stand, drum key, and the bass pedal (used for playing the bass drum and hi-hats).

 The most popular drum kit comprises a boomy bass drum, a floor tom, two mounted toms, and a snare drum.
 This is known as a 5 piece drum kit.

 Usually, these drums will be placed in order by size – with the largest tom on your left, the smallest on your right, and the big daddy kick-drum in center stage.

 Most rock bands use five-piece drum sets – but, often drummers will opt for smaller setups.
 Three-piece drum setups usually consist of a bass drum, a snare drum, and a floor tom as the 3rd drum.
 This is the ideal unit for intimate jazz-gigs!

 Basics of Drum Set-up